FAQs

 How much does therapy cost?

 If you wish to use your health insurance, a claim will be filed with your insurance company for each session.
 Your “patient responsibility amount” is to be paid at the time of service.
 For some plans, this is your co-payment.
 Other plans require you to pay out of pocket until your deductible is met.
 If you do not have insurance or wish to decline using your insurance, a private pay option may be discussed with your therapist.
-Private pay options range from $100-$125 and depend on type of services provided.
+Private pay options range from $100-$125 and depend on the type of services provided.
 For those that qualify, Transcend offers a sliding scale fee.

 Is my insurance accepted?

 Transcend is in-network with all KY Medicaid plans (Aetna, Anthem, Humana, Passport, Wellcare) and most commercial/employee-sponsored plans.
-These include Aetna, Ambetter, Anthem, Humana, and United Healthcare/Optum.
+These include Aetna, Ambetter, Anthem, and United Healthcare/Optum.

 I submitted an appointment request, what can I expect next?